 There are several macros you can use in assembler programs.
 Among the services provided by these macros are the ability to write a record to disk, to read a record from disk, to write lines to a virtual printer, and so on.
-All the CMS Assembler macros are described in VM/SP CP Command Reference for General Users or the appropriate VM/Extended Architecture Migration Aid manual.
+All the CMS assembler macros are described in VM/SP CMS Command and Macro Reference.